waleung1231/recipe-rating-prediction/README.md

 # recipe-rating-prediction
-Final Project for DSC80 at UCSD
+Final Project for DSC80 at UCSD.

+Collaboration between Wan-Rong Leung and Camille Sicat.